PeoplesGrocers/seti-ui-file-icons/README.md

 Checks code for style issues and syntax errors with TSLint and Prettier, attempting to fix them when possible.

+## SVGO Version Note

+This project currently uses SVGO version 1.6, while the latest version is 4.0.0 (as of Aug 2025).
+An attempt was made to upgrade to the newer version, but after spending approximately 1 hour trying to configure SVGO 4.0.0 to produce the same SVG paths as the original 1.6 version, visual differences remained that could not be adequately resolved.
+To maintain the integrity and consistency of the existing icons, the decision was made to continue using the original SVGO 1.6 configuration.

 ## Publishing a new version

 Manually